 Additionally, drivers should never tailgate a larger commercial truck.
 These larger vehicles often have signs on the back that warn drivers to stay back a certain distance, and these warnings should be heeded.
 Not only do drivers run the risk of having loose gravel on the roadway fly up and strike their vehicle or windows, but the consequences of sustaining a rear-end collision with a commercial truck can also be devastating.

-Next time you travel around a larger truck, take some time to notice the rear underride guard, which is a metal bar put in place along the lower rear portion of the vehicle to prevent vehicles from sliding up under the rear of the truck in the event a collision occurs.
+Next time you travel around a larger truck, take some time to notice the rear underride guard, which is a metal bar put in place along the lower rear portion of the vehicle to prevent a common type of trucking incident called underride accidents.
+This happens when vehicles slide up under the rear of the truck in the event a car collision occurs.
 This metal bar does not give away easily and is designed to stop a car.
 Any significant rear-end collision is still going to lead to significant injuries for those inside the traditional passenger vehicle.